LangChain Tools: Build Custom Tools and Connect LLMs to External Services

 Combining Multiple Tools

 The LLM routes math questions to multiply, text questions to get_word_count, current-events questions to search, and factual questions to wikipedia.
-No routing logic on your side — the model handles it based on tool descriptions alone.
+You wrote zero routing logic — the model picks the tool based on descriptions alone.

 Building Real-World Tools — API Wrappers and Database Queries